 Russia, Ukraine, Germany, France.

 “Including more than half the world’s annual merchant fleet tonnage and a third of all maritime traffic worldwide”. $ 5 Trillion Meltdown: What if China Shuts Down the South China Sea?
 Anthony Fensom, The National Interest, July 16, 2016 (http://nationalinterest.org/blog/5-trillion-meltdown-what-if-china-shuts-down-the-south-china-16996).

 For instance, it is not well known that China peacefully and effectively evacuated tens of thousands of its nationals from Libya in 2011.
 It did this successfully but without wider international cooperation and on a strict national perspective.

 On April 11, 2017, in Helsinki, Finland, Sweden, the United Kingdom, Latvia, Lithuania, Poland, France, Germany and the United States, with the participation of representatives of the European External Action Service and NATO, signed the Memorandum of Understanding for establishing the European Centre of Excellence for Countering Hybrid Threats. (http://valtioneuvosto.fi/en/article/-/asset_publisher/10616/eurooppalainen-hybridiuhkien-osaamiskeskus-perustettiin-helsinkiin)

 EU operations Concordia in Macedonia and Althea in Bosnia Herzegovina.

-“I owe it to you to give you clarity on the political reality in the United States, and to state the fair demand from my country’s people in concrete terms.
-America will meet its responsibilities, but if your nations do not want to see America moderate its commitment to this Alliance, each of your capitals needs to show support for our common defense.
+“I owe it to you to give you clarity on the political reality in the United States and to state the fair demand from my country’s people in concrete terms.
+America will meet its responsibilities, but if your nations do not want to see America moderate its commitment to this Alliance, each of your capitals needs to show support for our common defence.

 ……We must adopt a plan this year, including milestone dates, to make steady progress toward meeting Warsaw and Wales commitments.